metrico/qryn-docs/docs/introduction.md

 **qryn**is a _fast, thin, all-in-one_ **polyglot API** stack built on top of _ClickHouse_

-_Everything is simple and works right out of the box - batteries included!_ 🔋
+_Logs, Metrics and Traces made simple, right out of the box - batteries included!_ 🔋

 <!-- tabs:start -->